-The increase in current assets is the result of revenues exceeding expenditures at the fund level.
+The decrease in current assets is the result of expenditures exceeding revenues at the fund level in the current year.

 The reduction in capital assets and net investment in capital assets is related to depreciation.

 The decrease in non-current liabilities is related to the principal payments made in the current year.